pluribus-one/mdr-ra/README.md

 #### 3. Configure your SSH client and server for public key authentication

-For increased security and ease of use, SSH access to the server should be configured to use key-based authentication instead of passwords.
+For increased security and ease of use, SSH access to the server will be configured to use key-based authentication instead of passwords.
 All the following commands should be entered as a regular user, with no administrative privileges.